SnowConvert: Function References for Teradata¶

 Warning

-This UDF is used as a derived function of the EXPAND_ON_UDF.
+This UDF is a derived function that extends the functionality of EXPAND_ON_UDF.

 WEEK_NUMBER_OF_QUARTER_UDF¶